bioinfoca/bioinfoca.github.io/README.md

-# EACH bioin4matix.io Courses is Priced the Same,
+# EACH bioin4matix.io Course is Priced the Same,
 # Because, ALL are Equally Invaluable!
 Domestic (Within India), Course Fee= ₹ 2000 INR
 <a href="https://paytm.com/">Paytm</a> Credit-Transfer to Mobile Number- <b>9985 767 509</b>